 All of the Korean dictionary options presented above have been created by Koreans in Korea.
 This one is different because it’s of foreign making.
-It’s a free app which users can download for both Android and Apple phones.
+It’s a free app that users can download for both Android and Apple phones.

-There are hundreds of thousands of vocabulary words, phrases and sentences that you can use for learning more Korean.
+There are hundreds of thousands of vocabulary words, phrases, and sentences that you can use for learning more Korean.
 It even includes some Korean idioms, which can be really helpful for your future conversations with native Koreans.

 In addition, it offers the ability to review words you’ve learned directly in the app!
 However, this Korean dictionary only seems to support translating to and from English.

+Since it can make pronunciation quite confusing, we don’t recommend using romanized words often.
 It’s much easier to spend the hour it takes to learn Hangul (Korean Alphabet).
 Here’s a resource for that: https://www.90daykorean.com/how-to-learn-the-korean-alphabet/

 This is a great tool for romanizing Korean words.
-It gives you three different selections, and shows a few different types of results.
+It gives you three different selections and shows a few different types of results.
 It’s nice because there are lots of options depending on how you want to use it.
 The downside is that you need to keep pressing the “back” button each time.

 This site can easily romanize Korean words using the Revised Romanization of Korean system.
 It’s useful because you don’t have to type “enter”.
 Instead, just type or paste the Korean word and it automatically shows the romanization.
 The downsides are that you may need to wait for the page to load, and the site is down at times.

 One of the easiest ways to translate English words into their Korean equivalent is to use Naver Dictionary.
 Just head over to the dictionary and type your word in.
 Then press the green magnifying glass.